TheNetherWatcher/Automatic-TikTok-generator/README.md

 python app.py
 ```

-The gradio app provides a interface for uploading video and providing a text prompt as a input and outputs the generated video
+The gradio app provides a interface for uploading video and providing a text prompt as a input and outputs the generated video.

 ### Commandline